A micro business, also referred to as a microenterprise, is a term generally used to describe a business operating with fewer than 10 people.

-Micro businesses are a very popular form of business since they require very little startup capital and have low operating costs.
-Often, a micro business is started as a hobby or side hustle that generates additional income for the owner or solopreneur.
+Micro businesses are favored since they require very little startup capital and have low operating costs.
+A micro business is often started as a hobby or side hustle that generates additional income for the owner or solopreneur.

 Despite their size, microbusinesses account for a significant portion of the U.S. economy and employment.

-In this article, we explore the difference between a micro business and a small business (and why that matters), the opportunities and challenges of owning a micro business, plus tips to get started.
+In this article, we explore the difference between a micro business and a small business, the opportunities and challenges of owning a micro business, plus tips to get started.

 Micro vs. small businesses

 Microbusinesses differ from small businesses in size and scope.
-Microbusinesses tend to be smaller and focus on a specific niche, such as technical writing or a fitness coach, while small businesses offer a range of products and services.
+Microbusinesses are smaller and tend to focus on a specific niche, while small businesses may offer a range of products and services.
+The size of a business can affect the eligibility for loans and other types of financing.

-SBA’s actual sizing parameters are defined by North American Industry Classification System (NAICS) codes – and there is no one-size-fits-all.
-For example, a baked goods business (NAICS code 445291) is only eligible for small business status if it has annual revenues of $16 million or less.
-Whereas a cracker and cookie manufacturer (NAICS code 311821) must have less than 1,250 employees.
+The SBA’s sizing parameters are defined by North American Industry Classification System (NAICS) codes.
+For example, a baked goods business (NAICS code 445291) has small business status if it has annual revenues of $16 million or less, whereas a cracker and cookie manufacturer (NAICS code 311821) must have less than 1,250 employees.

 Micro business examples